Question 32 (Textile Engineering & Fibre Science)

 Frequently Asked Questions | FAQs

-What is the drafting pressure of ring frame?
+What is the structure of spun yarn?